-While Las Vegas is a glittering oasis amidst the seemingly lifeless lunar-like landscape, it is far from the only attraction that attracts mega crowds.
-Because much of Nevada is desert, renting an RV in Las Vegas is essential if you are to get around in comfort and cover sufficient ground.
-And you don’t have to worry about finding a place to set up.
-The federal government owns a third of Nevada’s territory, which means there is plenty of parks to visit with RV rentals in Las Vegas.
+Las Vegas is a glittering oasis amidst a seemingly lifeless lunar-like landscape, though, it is far from the only attraction that draws the crowds.
+Because much of Nevada is a desert, renting an RV in Las Vegas is essential if you want to get around in comfort and cover sufficient ground.
+And you don’t have to worry about finding a spot to set up.
+There are lots of places to stay with RV rentals in Las Vegas.

-Lake Mead, Great Basin, Red Rock Canyon, and Valley of Fire State Parks are just a few of Nevada's standout destinations for lovers of the great outdoors.
-Endless vistas, ochre-colored rocks, secret coves, mesmerizing caves, scenic drives, forest trails, star-studded skies, and lake cruises all await adventurous travelers who dare to book an RV rental in Las Vegas and stray away from the glitz and glamor of The Strip.
+Lake Mead, Great Basin National Park, Red Rock Canyon, and Valley of Fire State Park are just a few of Nevada's standout outdoor destinations.
+Endless vistas, ochre-colored rocks, secret coves, mesmerizing caves, forest trails, star-studded skies, and lake cruises await Las Vegas campers straying from the glitz and glamor of The Strip.

-The Red Rock Canyon National Conservation Area may be on the fringes of the Mojave Desert but it brims with 600 species of plant and wildlife uniquely adapted to the environment.
-There are at least 26 signposted hikes and trails here plus 13 miles of one-way scenic drive.
-You can find petroglyphs here, but there are plenty more to see in the Valley of Fire, so named for its 40,000 acres of bright red sandstone where petroglyphs dating back more than 2,000 years can be found.
+The Red Rock Canyon National Conservation Area may be on the fringes of the Mojave Desert, but it brims with 600 species of plant and wildlife uniquely adapted to the environment.
+There are over two dozen signposted hikes and trails here, plus a 13-mile, one-way scenic drive.
+You can find petroglyphs, too, but there are plenty more to see in the Valley of Fire, named for its 40,000 acres of bright red sandstone, where petroglyphs dating back more than 2,000 years can be found.